 Orientation workshops are held prior to Fall and Spring semesters for students new to the College.
-First-time students are provided with the information they need to be successful at Pima Community College.
-Free workshops are offered for both day and evening students.
-Students talk with advisors and counselors about program and career choices, tour the campus, learn about financial aid sources, and register early for classes.
+First-time students are provided with the information they need to be successful at the College.
+Free orientation workshops are offered for both day and evening students in which students talk with advisors and counselors about program and career choices, tour the campus, learn about financial aid sources, and register early for classes.
 Phone the campus advising centers for more information.